jradmorrison/weather-dashboard/README.md

 ## Usage

 To use this application simply search your desired city!
 The current weather and 5-day forecast will be populated for you.
 Then a shortcut will be created at the top of the page to quickly change between your past searches.
+Visit my deployed page here => https://jradmorrison.github.io/weather-dashboard/

 ![A screen shot of my deployed app](./assets/images/Screenshot%202023-10-09%20102720.png)